-March sure came in like a lion this year.
-Let’s hope it goes out like a bunny – the Easter Bunny, to be precise.
-He’s coming to town to take pictures with you and hide some colorful, treat-filled eggs at locations around the region.
-Whether you want to kick off spring and celebrate the holiday surrounded by animals, flowers, slides or even the dark of night, there’s an option for you.
-Hop over to one of these 13 events.
+The Easter Bunny is coming to town to take selfies with you and hide some colorful, treat-filled eggs at locations around town.
+Whether you want to kick off spring on the right lucky rabbit’s foot, or you want to celebrate the holiday surrounded by animals, flowers, slides or even the dark of night, there’s an option for you.
+Make sure to have baskets and cameras on hand and hop over to one of these six events.

 Photo: Nikki via Flickr